JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 ### Test 2: DDC Verification Using Recorded ADC Samples
 ![Frequency-Domain_Verification](docs/OperateComparison.png)
-The DDC was evaluated using recorded ADC sample data to verify its operation under real-world conditions.
+The DDC was evaluated using recorded ADC sample data to analyse frequency translation and filtering performance.

 ![Frequency-Domain_Verification](docs/FFT_Comparison.png)
 FFT analysis using MATLAB was then performed to evaluate the frequency response and attenuation of different FIR configurations.